libreswitch/ops/docs/bgp_cli.md

 [no] ip extcommunity-list WORD <deny|permit> .LINE
 ```
 #### Description
 This command defines a new extended community list.
-LINE is a string expression of the extended communities attribute, and can include a regular expression to match the extended communities attribute in BGP updates.
+LINE is a string expression of the extended communities attribute, and can include a regular expression to match the extended communities attribute in eBGP updates.

 #### Authority
 Admin user.